BRICS: Bi-level feature Representation of Image CollectionS: Results and Evaluation

-\textbf{Model Size and Tradeoffs.} The influence of code sizes on both reconstruction quality and model size is shown in \autoref{tab:recon_quantative_results} and \autoref{tab:model_params_and_computation}.
+\textbf{Model Size and Tradeoffs.} The influence of code sizes on reconstruction quality and model size is shown in \autoref{tab:recon_quantative_results} and \autoref{tab:model_params_and_computation}.
 Our largest model (code size $16\times16\times16$) has only 10M more parameters ($\approx24\%$ increase) than those of the corresponding VQGAN and RQ-VAE models.
 However, our model outperforms VQGAN and RQ-VAE across all metrics, showing 55\% and 41\% improvements in LPIPS, respectively.
-In terms of computational costs, our method requires $\approx50\%$ fewer GFlops due to its smaller decoder and the efficiency gained from utilizing the hash tables.
+In terms of computational costs, our method requires $\approx50\%$ fewer GFlops due to its smaller decoder and the efficiency gained from utilizing the feature grids.

+\textbf{Memory and Computational Overhead} The memory overhead by introducing our bi-level representation is negligible.
+The memory usage of the feature retrieval module during training (including backward) is 91.20$\pm$2.8MB for batch size 1 and 126.05$\pm$1.7MB for batch size 2.
+As for the computational overhead, the computations inside the feature retrieval is only 0.27 GFLOPs vs total 63.40 GFLOPs.
+More detailed analysis of computational and memory overhead can be found in sections~\ref{sec:computational_overhead},\ref{sec:memory_overhead} of the supplementary material.

-\textbf{Ablation.} To demonstrate the impact of the noise perturbation $\epsilon_0$, we compared the reconstruction performance with and without noise (\autoref{tab:noise_perturb_recon}) showing that the noise perturbation not only does not degrade the reconstruction on the LSUN-Church dataset~\cite{yu2015lsun} but leads to slight improvements.
+\textbf{Ablation Study on $\epsilon_0$.} To demonstrate the impact of the noise perturbation $\epsilon_0$ (relaxed precision), we compared the reconstruction performance with and without noise (\autoref{tab:noise_perturb_recon}) showing that the noise perturbation not only does not degrade the reconstruction on the LSUN-Church dataset~\cite{yu2015lsun} but leads to slight improvements.
 These findings provide empirical evidence on the robustness of our method for the reconstruction task.
-For more parameter studies, please refer to \autoref{sec:parameter_studies}.
+For more parameter and ablation studies, please refer to sections~\ref{sec:parameter_studies},\ref{sec:compatibility_with_other_decoders},\ref{sec:compatibility_with_hash_tables} of the supplementary material.

-We also present a comparison of our generated images with the nearest neighbour images obtained from the diffusion training dataset using the LPIPS distance metric~\cite{zhang2018unreasonable}.
-In \autoref{fig:nearest_neighbor_search}, we show that our generated images are distinct samples rather than mere retrievals from the training dataset.
+\textbf{Nearest Neighbour Search.} We also compare our generated images with the nearest neighbour images obtained from the diffusion training dataset using the LPIPS distance~\cite{zhang2018unreasonable}. \autoref{fig:nearest_neighbor_search} demonstrates that our method generates distinct samples rather than retrieving from the training set.